-How you see yourself and how you treat yourself is often influenced by how others see you and parenting is one of times that it seems everyone around you including the media have an opinion on how to be ‘a good enough dad’
+How you see and treat yourself is often influenced by how others see you.
+Parenting is one of the times when it seems like everyone around you including the media have an opinion on how to be ‘a good enough dad’

-Parenthood is associated with greater marital stability
+- Parenthood is associated with greater marital stability.

-First-time parents generally being more satisfied with their relationship than childless couples
+- First-time parents generally being more satisfied with their relationship than childless couples.

-Dads who work to maintain close friendships have a healthier lifestyle, less stress and can cope better, which also positively impacts the quality of fathering and relationship with partner.
+- Dads who work to maintain close friendships have a healthier lifestyle, less stress and can cope better, which also positively impacts the quality of fathering and relationship with partner.

 Frequently Asked Questions

-Change in sex life satisfaction, which can be associated with birth trauma, altered body image of women, differences in sexual desire, parenting tiredness and sharing of workloads.
+- Change in sex life satisfaction, which can be associated with birth trauma, altered body image of women, differences in sexual desire, parenting tiredness and sharing of workloads.

-Pressure juggling work-family life demands
+- Pressure juggling work-family life demands.

-Learning a new role and co-parenting takes time to learn and negotiate.
+- Learning a new role and co-parenting takes time to learn and negotiate.

-Making new friends and finding time to maintain close friendships can be difficult.
+- Making new friends and finding time to maintain close friendships can be difficult.

-Start learning!
+- Start learning!
+Even if you just found out you are going to be a dad, learning what to expect and how to best approach the changes can really make a difference.
 It is never too late to get relevant father specific information to help you gain a better understanding of child development and wellbeing to help you be the best dad you can be.
 We often parent as we were parented which may be great or may need some changes.
-Learning what we is good enough parenting in the 21st Century is a good place to start.
+Learning what we is good enough parenting in the 21st century is a good place to start.

 - If you are struggling with finances there are government agencies such as Centrelink and not for profit services that can help with free financial advice and support.